 1. Participants of a SoCCs Program

-- Work with the community to start the project
+- Work with communities to start projects

 - Oversee the project during its operation

-- Provide a starter kit with necessary tools, training, and templates for data collection
+- Provide a starter kit with necessary tools, training and templates for data collection

 2. SoCCs Menus

 The Earning Menu

 The Earning Menu lists acts of social good - 'the good deeds' - that individuals can do to earned a predetermined number of credits, specifically Social Capital Credits (SoCCs).

 - Care should be taken to NOT include in this menu good things that are already happening in the community, as this will detract from people’s usual generosity.